-Particular consideration will be given to those students with special educational needs or disability when considering behavior, discipline and sanctions.
+Particular consideration will be given to those students with special educational needs or disability when considering behaviour, discipline and sanctions.
 The College must take account of any special educational needs when considering whether or not to exclude a student.
-Students will not be treated less favorably for reasons related to the disability and steps will be taken to ensure this.
-Steps could include differentiation in the College's behavior policy, behavior modification strategies and requesting external help with the child.
+Students will not be treated less favourably for reasons related to their disability and steps will be taken to ensure this.
+Steps could include differentiation in the College's behaviour policy, behaviour modification strategies and requesting external help with the child.